-The following table, as in the form of Table A-8 in the Official Statement, provides a list of the ten largest secured taxpayers in the County for the Fiscal Year 2017-18.
+The following table, as in the form of Table A-8 in the Official Statement, provides a list of the twenty largest secured taxpayers in the County for Fiscal Year 2016-17.
+For purposes of this table, multiple properties may be consolidated into a single entry.